Weidinger lab - open positions

 - Training in developmental biology, molecular biology, cellular biology or related fields.

-- Enthusiasm for regenerative biology.
+- Enthusiasm for fundamental science and regenerative biology.

 - Excellent communication skills in spoken and written English.